Trogir Wine

 Self-Guided Winery Tour from Trogir

-If you have a driver (and you definitely should for a full-day wine tasting tour), you could visit all ten wineries on the list while spending less than 2 hours in the car during a roundtrip from Trogir.
-Of course, how long the entire tour takes will depend on how long you spend at each winery.
-Regardless, it will be a long day of wine tasting, and a stop for lunch is strongly recommended!
+If you have a driver (and you definitely should), you can visit all ten wineries while spending less than 2 hours total in the car for the round trip from Trogir.
+How long your tour takes will depend on the time spent at each stop.
+Plan for a long day—and be sure to make a reservation where required and stop for lunch!

 FAQs About Trogir Wine